Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 - Begin the meal until the host says “Buòn appetito!”

-- Chop long strands of pasta, but twirl it with a fork and eat instead.
+- Chop long strands of pasta.
+Instead twirling it with a fork before eating is considered dining etiquette.

 Cook your pasta with a whole lotta love with the A-Plus Stainless Steel Twin Handled Deep Colander for Rs 455